What is Universal Pre-K

 For all categories, the UPK Family Handbook details how to register and the next steps.
 Please also refer to the sections below about Eligibility for UPK and Key Dates.

-- New to UPK: Child who is not currently attending at a UPK provider but would like to attend during the current 2024-25 UPK year or during the upcoming 2025-26 school year.
+- New to UPK: Child who is not currently attending at a UPK provider but would like to attend during the current 2025-26 UPK year.

 - Child with an Individualized Education Plan (IEP).
 If your child does not have an IEP but you think your child might qualify for special services, please contact your home school district to arrange for an evaluation.
 View the contacts for school districts HERE.
 If you need to find your home school district, use this School Finder Search Tool.